Listed below are individuals/groups whose generosity helped sustain the Cape Lookout Studies Program in 2011 by

 Photos by Keith Rittmaster

 Recipients are all NC graduate students doing research on bottlenose dolphins.
-The grants are to help them defray the cost of presenting their work at the Society for Marine Mammalogy XV Biennial Conference on the Biology of Marine Mammals Dec.
-14 through the 19th. in Greensboro, NC.
+The grants are to help them defray the cost of presenting their work at the Southeast and Mid-Atlantic Marine Mammal Symposium March 18-20, 2005 in Wilmington, NC.
 Below is a list of the recipients with a short paragraph on how their research will help us protect and learn more about bottlenose dolphins.
 These grants are funded by the sale of the NC Maritime Museum’s “Protect Wild Dolphins” license plates.

 Michelle Barbieri – UNCW

 An assessment of seasonal changes in the dorsal fin surface temperatures of free-ranging bottlenose dolphins (Tursiops truncatus) in Sarasota Bay, FL, USA

 The goal of this study was to investigate the physiological and behavioral responses of resident bottlenose dolphins in Sarasota, Florida to seasonal changes in water temperature.
 Dorsal fin surface temperatures of free-swimming dolphins were measured across seasons using infrared thermography.
 This direct physiological measurement was paired with an assessment of how water temperature and dolphin distribution changed seasonally throughout the study area.
 Assessment of how these physiological and behavioral mechanisms interact is important in understanding bottlenose dolphin thermoregulation.
 These data describe the ability of dolphins to respond to environmental fluctuation, and can provide insight into thermal stress as well as the implications of global climate change for resident and migratory marine mammals.
 Seasonal distribution data may also be used to inform local management decisions, specifically in areas with rapidly developing coastlines, such as the Sarasota Bay region.